gsteinb/ace/README.md

 - Assume that subject has to be in the database in order to create assignments -> So problems with specific subjects have to be created before an assignment with that subject can be created

-- Leaderboard: Leaderboard is not functioning at this moment
 - When sorting or filtering without choosing an assignment, there may be an error
 # ace